Wednesdays: July 11th, August 1st & 15th, September 19th 2018

 Calling all early birds: flock to High Park at the crack of dawn for a quiet hike to a secluded spot to hear the morning chorus of birdsong as the sun rises.
 No pre-registration is required for this free event- and there will be coffee!

-This walk through the woodlands will lead to lots of creepy nature spots to learn the not-so-scary truth about bats, spiders, toads, gnomes and decomposers.
-Finish off the night by warming up around a campfire.
+This walk through the woodlands will lead to lots of creepy nature spots to learn the not-so-scary truth about bats, spiders, toads, gnomes and much more.
+Enjoy the night by warming up around a campfire!

 Come carve a pumpkin and set it afloat with other ghoulish gourds!
 Meet at the wading pool in the northwest corner of High Park, just west of the main entrance to High Park at Bloor Street West and High Park Avenue.